EriRan/route-lookup/README.md

 ## In English

 This is a submission to Solidabis' code challenge that was posted in April of 2020.
 The challenge page can be found here: https://koodihaaste.solidabis.com/ .
 Goal of the code challenge was to create a route search web application where the user could select a route between two stops and receive the fastest possible route to get between the two stops using the available bus lines.
+I have improved this app after the challange was over but the implementation at the time of submit can be found from the releases.

 This web page can be tried out from here: https://goofy-meitner-a2c969.netlify.app/